 Top stock recommendations by Ashwani Gujral, Sudarshan Sukhani, Mitessh Thakkar for Tuesday

-Ashwani Gujral - Sell Indiabulls Housing Finance with a stop loss of Rs 570, target at Rs 540
+Ashwani Gujral - Buy Bata India with a stop loss of Rs 1,348, target at Rs 1,375

-Sudarshan Sukhani - Buy Amara Raja Batteries with a stop loss of Rs 640, target at Rs 670
+Sudarshan Sukhani - Buy Dabur India with a stop loss of Rs 424, target at Rs 438

-Mitessh Thakkar - Buy ICICI Bank with a stop loss of Rs 424, target at Rs 440
+Mitessh Thakkar - Buy Tech Mahindra with a stop loss of Rs 642, target at Rs 660

 Have you signed up for Primo, our daily newsletter?